mroberts1/BOOTSTRA.386/floppy/index.md

 I have no idea who on earth they are talking about.
 I keep my head low and don't volunteer information.

 "Regardless, they should have never brought back the death penalty.
 I'm against it morally" Kat responds as I walk away trying hard not to engage.
 I pass a new person I didn't see there yesterday, about 40.
 I introduce myself and he identifies himself "Tracy Kidder".
 The thoughts that ran through my mind at that point as I glance down at his notebook seeing the first scribblings of the *Dreams of Tomorrow*.
-I pass it off, "the pulitzer prize winner?"
+I pass it off, "the Pulitzer prize winner?"
 He blushes, almost ashamed of being associated with such an honor.

 He pauses for a second, "Well, I'm hear to write a sequel.
 Please ignore me as much as possible."
 I almost roll my eyes at him incredulously as I walk back to my cubicle.
 "Ignore him?
 It'd be like if someone said "Hey, I'm Stanley Kubrick, just here shooting a documentary, I hope you don't mind!"
 Alright, I'll try hard to not mug to the pen.